Kayckbr/DeadByNextbots/README.md

 # Notes:
 - The Killer should be a bot.
-If you are the only one playing, after `Ready` Lobby Controls will appear, select the last option(Killers) and go all the way down, he is before the last Killer.
+If you are the only one playing, after `Ready` Lobby Controls will appear, select the last option(Killers) and go all the way down, he is the one before the last Killer.
 - TerrorRadius Audio were taken from SOMA audios by frictional games(amazing fricking game) https://www.youtube.com/watch?v=RMVWpkps1Hk